Home For Individuals Professional Negligence

 • The loss complained of was reasonably foreseeable.

-If any of these elements of the test cannot be proved, then a professional negligence claim in tort will not succeed, but there may still be grounds to issue court proceedings to bring a breach of contract claim against the professional.
+If any of these elements of the test cannot be proved, then a claim in tort will not succeed, but there may still be grounds to issue court proceedings to bring a breach of contract claim against the individual.

 How do you prove a duty of care?